cyroandrade/cyroandrade/README.md

-## Hello, friend! 🤖
+# Hello, friend! 🤖

-My name is Cyro Andrade, I'm from Brazil 🇧🇷
+My name is Cyro Andrade, 33yo, from Brazil.
-I am a Graphic Designer that decided to evolve as a professional by learning Programing Logic
+I am a Graphic Designer that decided to evolve as a professional by learning Programing Logic.

 - 🔭 I’m not currently working
 - 🌱 I’m currently learning HTML, CSS, JavaScript